Kaiwol1990/Mechaduino/README.md

 - Encoder readings are placed in its own ISR that runs with 10 kHz (oversampling)
 - changed the PWM resolution from 8 bit to 9 bit
 - PID auto tuning
-- LED shows errors by different blinking patterns
 - The lookup table is now in its own file (lookup_table.cpp)
 - The Parameters are now in Configuration.cpp
 - Added Language file for easy translation
 - added an invert direction setting
+- simple error register to save if an error occurred
+- LED shows errors by different blinking patterns

 ### LED blink pattern: